-You will still owe your previous company your outstanding balance, but you may be able to get your lights on the same day with a new energy company while you sort out a payment plan with your old provider.
+Despite your outstanding balance with the old energy company, you may be able to get your lights on the same day with a new company while you work out a payment plan with your old provider.

-If you opt to stay with your current electric provider and pay your balance, you could be asked to make a deposit equal to one-fifth of your average annual billings or the next two months’ estimated billings, whichever is greater.
-Retail Electric Providers (REP) may request an additional deposit from an existing customer if a termination or disconnect notice has been issued or the account has been disconnected within the previous 12 months.
+To stay with your current electric provider and pay your balance, you might be asked to make a deposit equal to one-fifth of your average annual billings or two months’ estimated billings, whichever is greater.

 Light company disconnects in Texas

-By understanding your obligations and rights regarding the electric service disconnection process, you may be able to avoid the cost and hassle of losing your electric service.
+By understanding your obligations and rights regarding the electric service disconnection process, you may avoid the cost and hassle of losing your electric service.

 Your service agreement with a Retail Electric Provider (REP) is a legal contract.
 If you fail to pay your bill on time or violate other parts of your agreement, the provider may have your electric service disconnected.

-In the event that your power is turned off, you may have to pay disconnection and reconnection fees and a deposit to have your service reconnected.
+If your power is turned off, you may have to pay disconnection and reconnection fees and a deposit to reconnect your service.

-If you receive a disconnection notice or find that your power is out, call your electricity company.
+Call your electricity company if you receive a disconnection notice to find that your power is out.

-Even if you cannot afford to make a payment, if you have a good standing payment history most electric companies will work with you to set up a payment arrangement.
+Even if you cannot afford a payment, if you have an excellent standing payment history, most electric companies will work with you to set up a payment arrangement.

 Don’t wait until it is too late.
 Be proactive and call your provider.